AhmedAminIV/KodeKloud_Terraform/Level 1/22-cloudformation/description.md

 # Task: Deploy a CloudFormation template using Terraform

+The Nautilus DevOps team is working on automating infrastructure deployment using AWS CloudFormation.
+As part of this effort, they need to create a CloudFormation stack that provisions an S3 bucket with versioning enabled.

+Create a CloudFormation stack named datacenter-stack using Terraform.
+This stack should contain an S3 bucket named datacenter-bucket-24867 as a resource, and the bucket must have versioning enabled.

 This folder contains Terraform code to **Deploy a CloudFormation template using Terraform**.

 ## Files